PHSI-supplements/labs/integrated-labs/CalculatorLab/doc/05-number-builder.md

 ### Detecting Overflow

-In Chapter 3, you learned two ways to detect singed integer overflow: compare the most significant bit's carry-in and carry-out bits, and compare the operands' signs and the result's sign.
+In Chapter 3, you learned two ways to detect signed integer overflow: compare the most significant bit's carry-in and carry-out bits, and compare the operands' signs and the result's sign.